Illinois Institute of Technology is accredited by the Higher Learning Commission.

 Aerospace Engineering, B.S.

 Biomedical Engineering, B.S.

 Chemical Engineering, B.S.

 Civil Engineering, B.S.

 Computer Engineering, B.S.

 Chicago-Kent College of Law is accredited by the American Bar Association.

 College of Architecture NAAB-accredited programs include the Bachelor of Architecture and Master of Architecture.

-College of Science B.S. in Computer Science Program is accredited by ABET.
+College of Science B.S. in Computer Science Program is accredited by the Computing Accreditation Commission of ABET.

 Lewis College of Human Sciences Clinical Psychology Program is fully accredited by the American Psychological Association (APA).